 Harry Anthony Brunk claimed that "the old Mill Creek Church (log building in Hamburg) was built under the auspices of the Mennonites in the first half of the 18th century."
 Although he does not cite the evidence, Brunk stated (page 12) that "reliable evidence points to construction before 1750."
 He also says that the late addition of a balcony for slaves, which was not part of the original building, is evidence that the Mennonites, who did not own slaves, built the house and it was later taken over by Baptists, some of whom were slaveholders.
 Brunk, a Mennonite historian. went on to conclude that the "'Mauck Meeting House,' the old Mill Creek church,' was no doubt the first meetinghouse that the Mennonites of Virginia helped to build and use."

 In his book A Short History of Page County, VA, Harry Strickler stated that the building was probably built between 1769 and 1800 and that it may have been built much earlier.
-In a footnote on the same page (page 273) Strickler notes that Mann Almond of nearby Luray said that the building was constructed about the time of the Revolution.
-That would have been at or near the time of the Kauffman-Koontz split, which would make sense.
+In a footnote on the same page (page 273) Strickler notes that Mann Almond (1796-1883) of nearby Luray said that the building was constructed about the time of the Revolution.
+Almond was a member of the Mount Carmel "Old School" Baptist Church in Luray, a sister congregation of the Mill Creek congregation and would have known a lot about the history of the Mill Creek Church.
+The American Revolution would have occurred at or near the time of the Kauffman-Koontz split, which would make sense.
 Perhaps, the split triggered the need for a separate building for the congregation that followed John Koontz?